Himlamtech/Ami/docs/usecase/05_AdminManagement.md

 ### 1.1 Overview

 Provide administrators with comprehensive tools to search user profiles, monitor engagement metrics, manage access, and ensure platform health and compliance.
+This includes role-based access (admin/manager/user), admin-only account creation, and mandatory profile completion before using chat features.

+**Key rules:**
+- Default admin account exists in MongoDB and can be updated by admin.
+- Only admin can create new accounts or assign roles.
+- Manager can access admin panel but cannot create admins or modify system roles.
+- Users cannot access admin panel and do not see admin navigation.

 ### 1.2 Complete User Management Flow